Joint pain and inflammation can occur in response to an infection, usually of the genitourinary or gastrointestinal tract.

 The diagnosis is based on symptoms.

-Nonsteroidal anti-inflammatory drugs, sulfasalazine, azathioprine, and methotrexate may help treat the symptoms.
+Nonsteroidal anti-inflammatory drugs, sulfasalazine, and sometimes drugs that suppress the immune system (such as methotrexate) may help treat the symptoms.

 Reactive arthritis is so called because the joint inflammation seems to be a reaction to an infection originating in the digestive (gastrointestinal) tract or the genitals or urinary (genitourinary) organs.